About the program...

 How much does the program cost?

 You pay the tuition and fees for 40 semester credit hours and specific fees associated with the academy.
 In general a Colorado resident student eligible for the College Opportunity Fund will spend approximately $6800.00 to complete the academy.

 How long is the program?

 We have two options at ACC.
 Both complete the same 40 credit hour curriculum and vary only in the time frame.
 The Part-time program starts each fall and takes two semesters.
 It is designed for students in the workforce working Monday through Friday.
-The Part time Classes are scheduled on weekends and evenings with a few exceptions.
-The Full-time program starts each spring and fall semester, takes 17-18 weeks and is scheduled 6-7 days a week.
+The Part-time Classes are scheduled on weekends and evenings with a few exceptions.
+The Full-time program starts each spring and fall semester, takes 19 weeks and is scheduled 6 days a week.
 This is an intensive training program and exceeds the maximum limit of registration hours for one semester.

 What is P.O.S.T. certification?

-The Police Officer’s Standards and Training, or P.O.S.T., Board in Colorado Certifies or licenses Law Enforcement in Colorado.
-Post Certification is the Law Enforcement License you receive from POST.
-You must be POST Certified to work as a law enforcement officer in Colorado
+The Peace Officer’s Standards and Training, or P.O.S.T., Board in Colorado certifies or licenses Law Enforcement in Colorado.
+Post Certification is the Law Enforcement License you receive from P.O.S.T.
+You must be P.O.S.T. certified to work as a law enforcement officer in Colorado

 Will I be P.O.S.T.
 Certified when I Graduate?

-Not completely, you receive the “Basic Training” for police work and will be certified in the skills areas but you will need to pass the POST written Exam before you are certified in the state of Colorado.
-More information on POST certification and the process can be found at the P.O.S.T. website.
+Not completely, you receive the “Basic Training” for law enforcement work and will be certified in the skills areas but you will need to pass the P.O.S.T. written Exam before you are certified in the state of Colorado.
+More information on P.O.S.T. certification and the process can be found at the P.O.S.T. website.
 Individual law enforcement agencies require their own application process.